 Functions and Roles in Operations Management

-A diverse set of functions and roles occur in the field of operations managements.
+A diverse set of functions and roles occur in the field of operations management.
 Most importantly, these functions and roles vary depending on the industry and the size of the business.
 Although some of the basic principles like striving for efficiency and productivity remain the same, there are differences in the details and execution.
 To illustrate, operations managers handling food and beverage have different roles from those dealing with car manufacturing.
 On top of that, certain procedures will vary if the business is a small start-up or a huge conglomerate.

 There are many roles and functions such as managing projects, planning information systems, designing and developing products or services, tracking inventory through a supply chain, optimizing quality control, overseeing delivery to customers, maintaining facilities, forecasting for improvements, and more.
-Operations managers have the burden of carrying out these duties so they need to be organized, analytical, resourceful, and skilled in dealing with people.
-Now that technological advancements are rapidly changing the business landscape, managers have to adapt so they can make effective decisions.
+Operations managers have the burden of carrying out these duties, so they need to be organized, analytical, resourceful, and skilled in dealing with people.
+Now that technological advancements are rapidly changing the business landscape; managers have to adapt so they can make effective decisions.

 Operations Management Strategies

 Since operations managers are deeply involved in many roles and functions, they have developed several vital strategies and tactics to ensure the smooth execution of their obligations and responsibilities.
 Here are several main strategic and tactical methods that these operations managers rely on: